FranciscoKloganB/package-starter/README.md

 ### Jest

-Jest tests are set up to run with `npm test` or `npm test: headless`.
+Jest tests are set up to run with `npm test` or `npm test:headless`.
 If you are developing a package for `React.js` or `Next.js` further packages need to be added.